Meet Our Team

 Raj Kishore

 Raj Kishore is from Supaul, where his tight-knit family lives.
 His career began as a math and computer teacher at Pratham's CLC program from 2010-2013.
-He honed his skills as a trainer in their CAMaL method. and continued to nurture it with Project Potential thereafter
+He honed his skills as a trainer in their CAMaL method. and continued to nurture it with Project Potential thereafter.

 With a degree in Computer Application and DPCTT, he secured a data entry job in Pune but longed for family life and social action.

 He has played a critical role in addressing our many evolving operational needs.
+He's our "Prince" of hospitality and enjoys cricket, music, and movies.

 Sanjay